Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 # Connecting the Hardware

-The following setup guide is for an ATmega328p, so if you're starting with a different model it's best to refer to your part's datasheet for pinout, auxillary components needed, power requirements etc, but the broad principles should be much the same.
+The following setup guide is for an ATmega328P, so if you're starting with a different model it's best to refer to your part's datasheet for pinout, auxillary components needed, power requirements etc, but the broad principles should be much the same.

 ## MCU Connections
 Note the 100nF ceramic capacitor between VCC and GND, this is for decoupling and filtering of the power supply, so should be placed as close to the pins as possible.
 ![Decoupling capacitor](./images/decoupling_cap.png)

-You can use the MCU with just it's internal oscillator as a clock source, or if you'd prefer a faster clock speed you can use an external crystal oscillator.
-Refer to your chip's datasheet for the correct oscillator circuit design.
+You can use the MCU with just it's internal oscillator as a clock source (8MHz or 1MHz depending on configuration), or if you'd prefer a faster clock speed you can use an external crystal oscillator upto 20MHz.
+Refer to your chip's datasheet and application notes for details on oscillator circuit design.

 Connect a GPIO pin (PB0 in this example) to an LED, with a 220Ω resistor in series with the anode, and the cathode to ground.